-- Some students are registered with the DRC, and have some arrangements in place (for example, extended library loans), but they don't have a Learning Access Plan because they don't need any specific arrangements to be made with the Faculty.
+- Some students are registered with the DRC, and have some arrangements in place (for example, extended library loans), but they don't have an Access Plan because they don't need any specific arrangements to be made with the Faculty.

 - Some students may have made a decision not to disclose a disability or health condition to the University.

 - Some students may not know about the services available, and may benefit from registering with the DRC and having a Plan put into place.
 Please direct these students to the DRC on their campus or the disability support website.

 - Students are encouraged to identify any disability-related requirements as early as possible by discussing their situation with Faculty staff and registering with the DRC.

 - A Disability Liaison Officer assesses the impact of the student's disability or health condition on university study, taking account of reports from the student's health practitioner.

 - Recommendations for inclusive practices, study adjustments and services are identified, based on: